2 Days in Madrid | Itinerary & Detailed Guide

 6. Royal Palace of Madrid

 One of my favorite European palaces and definitely one of the best things to do during your 2 days in Madrid.
 The details and grandeur are remarkable.
-Make sure to buy tickets in advance as you'll find a very long line for those waiting to purchase tickets.
+Make sure to buy tickets in advance, as you'll find a very long line for those waiting to purchase tickets.

-Allow at least 4 hours to explore the palace and gardens.
-Skip the guided tour which can be dry and grab the audio guide instead.
+Skip the guided tour, which can be dry, and grab the audio guide instead.

 Rest your feet and grab a coffee, tea, or dessert at Cafe de Oriente.
 Try their specialty dessert, Torrija típica del Café de Oriente.